firmfirm/f-di/README.md

 Declarative dependency injection for Polymer elements.

-For more information and demo see [component page](https://firmfirm.github.io/f-di/).
+For a live demo see [component page](https://firmfirm.github.io/f-di/).

 ### f-di-config